 The settlement edge is rich and valuable for wildlife, due in the main to the historic Cornish hedge boundaries and the mature vegetation they support.
 There will be a reduced level of biodiversity in the arable fields, emphasising the importance of the field boundaries as natural links connecting habitats with the wider rural landscape.
 The land to the west of the settlement is designated as Biodiversity Action Plan woodland and links directly with the wider woodland habitat to the east and south (refer to Map 2 Appendix 1)

 Japanese knotweed has been recorded on the southern settlement boundary.
-Is there any important wildlife which needs to be recorded?

 Green shading to show the Biodiversity Action Plan woodland

 4.4.4 Land use and land cover